EGI-Federation/documentation/content/en/users/dev-env/notebooks/_index.md

    [vo.notebooks.egi.eu VO](https://aai.egi.eu/registry/co_petitions/start/coef:111)
 3. [accessing https://notebooks.egi.eu/](https://notebooks.egi.eu/)

-This instance has limits on the amount of resources available for each user (2 CPU core, 6 GB RAM and 20 GB of storage).
+This instance has limits on the amount of resources available for each user (up to 4 CPU core, 6 GB RAM and 10 GB of storage).
 It will also kill inactive sessions after 1 hour.

 The central instance supports the following VOs: